 Revived in 2002 for a brief period, with episode names all containing "WACK".
-This time, Valencia Entertainment International replaced Reeves Entertainment Group as a production partner, as REG's former parent company, Thames Television, had gone bankrupt in 1992, and was bought out by Fremantle Media
+This time, Valencia Entertainment International replaced Reeves Entertainment Group as a production partner, as Thames Television had gone bankrupt in 1992 and was bought out by Fremantle Media.

 - Covered in Gunge: Many of the games (it was Nickelodeon after all), especially toward the end of the run, when it was officially named "blap".

 - Game Show Host: Annette Chavez (later replaced by Jessica Gaynes), Omar Gooding, and Donnie Jeffcoat on the original.
 Mati Moralejo hosted the revival.

 - Home Game: Inverted; several games were "human" versions of board or video games, such as Battleship (with navy beans dropped onto "hit" contestants) and Space Invaders (with water balloons as ammo).

 This show provides examples of:

 - Broken Glass Penalty: Inverted with a baseball-themed game where the players hit balls at a whole wall of glass windows, marked with letters indicating the likes of strikes, home runs, and the exception, outs.

 - Butt-Monkey: Donnie received the gunge treatment much more often than the other hosts.